CITY COUNCIL · 11:00 AM · City Council Chamber

 PLEDGES OF ALLEGIANCE TO THE UNITED STATES AND THE STATE OF TEXAS (State of Texas Pledge: "Honor the Texas flag; I pledge allegiance to thee, Texas, one state under God, one and indivisible.")

-#1A ceremonial presentation by the Fort Worth City Council recognizing Holocaust Remembrance Week.
+#1A ceremonial presentation of a recognition commemorating Holocaust Remembrance Week.

 Items on the Consent Agenda require little or no deliberation by the City Council.
 Approval of the Consent Agenda authorizes the City Manager, or his designee, to implement each item in accordance wit